Rumba Munthali: After retirement

-After retiring, Munthali moved back to Toronto, before moving to America, where he in Fall 2016 was hired as a youth coach at the academy of Sporting Kansas City.
+After retiring, Munthali moved back to Toronto.
+In 2016, he was hired as a youth coach at the academy of Sporting Kansas City.
 As of August 2021, Munthali was still holding the same position.

+In 2023, Munthali left Kansas City and joined fellow MLS side Nashville SC as a Player Development coach.
+In May 2024, Munthali was named interim head coach of Nashville after the departure of Gary Smith.